sylvaline/sylvaskilltest/README.md

 ## The solution

 So i created a simple react application that can be used by scientist to experiment a hypothesis and if the testable data that was provided is consistant with the hypothesis, then we will have to run the software again for five time to check if the results are still the same then we will declare we have a scientific theory.
+100% user friendly and mobile friendly.

 ### Tools i used